ziyanan/FedSTL/README.md

 - Then, run the script `control_sumo.py` to generate the dataset.
 The saved file path can be defined at line 22.

 ### 3. Data Preprocessing
-- The script `dataset.py` includes the code for preprocessing the FHWA dataset.
-One can use the command `python3.9 dataset.py` to generate the training dataset.
+- The script `dataset.py` included in the `data_preprocessing` folder can be run for preprocessing the FHWA dataset.
+The user can use the command `python3.9 dataset.py` to generate the training dataset.
 - The script `sumo_dataset.py` includes the code for preprocessing the SUMO dataset.
 Please make sure that the data path is correctly defined.

 ### 4. Specification Inference